 If, however, you take this ride and are ready to make it the coast there are some gravel connections towards the end of this route:

 - To get to Bodalla, you can take Cadgee Road, Cadgee Mountain Road, then Nerrigundah Mountain Road to connect to Eurobodalla Road.
-My preference would be to take the Eurobodalla Road from the end of Cadgee Road (longer, but flatter!), but Murphy Bridge was destroyed in the 2019 bushfires.
-In June 2021 the river was being crossed by 4WDs and horses, and it is wadable if the river is at normal levels.
+My preference would be to take the Eurobodalla Road from the end of Cadgee Road (longer, but flatter!), now that Murphys Bridge has been replaced (destroyed in the January 2020 bushfires, new bridge opened Sept 2022).

 - To get to Narooma or Dalmeny, start with Cadgee Road to Eurobodalla Road, then connect to Cobra Road.
 From here, next step is on to Box Cutting and Kianga Forest Roads.